6zHAOyi/6zHAOyi.github.io/content/publication/0-BadVision/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Thirteenth International Conference on Learning Representations (ICLR 2025, In Submission)*
+publication: In *Conference on Computer Vision and Pattern Recognition (CVPR 2025, In Submission)*
-publication_short: In *Thirteenth International Conference on Learning Representations (ICLR 2025, In Submission)*
+publication_short: In *Conference on Computer Vision and Pattern Recognition (CVPR 2025, In Submission)*

 abstract: In submmision.

 # Summary.
 An optional shortened abstract.
 # summary:

-tags: ["Interleaved Text-and-Image Generation"]
+tags: ["Backdoor"]

 # Display this page in the Featured widget?
 featured: false